 Already registered to sell?
 You’ve come to the right place!

 If you have been selling SRECs, you likely sold to the Pennsylvania market or perhaps the DC market.
 Thanks to the Virginia Clean Economy Act passed in 2020 Virginia now has an SREC market.
 Current value is $30-60 per SREC with options for selling at the market rate or with locked in future contracts.
-This is better than the Pennsylvania market, so we’d recommend you talk with your broker about selling in Virginia.
+This is better than the Pennsylvania market.
+If you’re already certified in the PA market, you will automatically be assigned Virginia certification.
 If you are selling into DC, you are likely getting a much higher price, so you should probably keep selling there!
-Sorry folks, DC closed their doors to outside SRECs years ago!
-Registered system owners should be able to complete the process of changing from selling in PA to VA directly with their SREC broker without input needed from Baseline.
-Check your email or your broker’s website for info about changing over or give them a call.
-If you get stuck, we will try to help out!
+Sorry folks, DC closed their doors to outside SRECs many years ago!

-The choice of selling at market rates or with locked in contracts is yours.
-This is a classic risk/reward choice!
+The choice of selling at spot trading market rates or with locked in contracts is yours.
+This is a classic risk/reward decision!
 The SREC law essentially set a ceiling price at $75 per SREC, and with the abundance of solar owners registering now and expected future solar development, the market may become oversupplied soon.
 It is hard to know!
-I heard from a client that they have been selling their SRECs in VA for $60 each since January, 2021.
-That is certainly higher than the future contracts advertised recently from SRECTrade, but that price is subject to the market and could easily go down.
+I heard from a client that they have been selling their SRECs in VA for $60 each since January 2021.
+That is certainly higher than the future contracts advertised recently from aggregators, but that price is subject to the market and could easily go down.
 I don’t have a crystal ball here, so you will have to decide yourself based on your own risk/reward equation!

 We hope this was an informative guide to an exciting new development in solar here in Virginia!
 If we can answer any questions for you regarding SRECs or solar in general, give us a call today: 540-552-1511.